ggplot\(~\)

 Next, you might notice that the x-axis and y-axis are labeled using

-the variable names we specified in aes()
+the variable names we specified in aes(), including the

 unprofessional looking underscores.
 We can provide a different label for